tongbao96/tongbao96.github.io/_pages/about.md

 ---
 permalink: /
-title: "🙋 About"
+title: "About"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-&emsp;✍️ I am currently studying for a Ph.D. at Nanjing University of Science and Technology 🏢 [NJUST](https://www.njust.edu.cn/), a member of📖 [IR&TM group](https://chengzhizhang.github.io) , with a focus on information extraction(NER & IE);
+&emsp;🙋  I am currently studying for a Ph.D. at Nanjing University of Science and Technology 🏢 [NJUST](https://www.njust.edu.cn/), a member of📖 [IR&TM group](https://chengzhizhang.github.io) , with a focus on information extraction(NER & IE);

 🧠 Now:
 &emsp;&emsp;